maishathasin/vscode-pico8/pico-8-theme/README.md

-# PICO-8-theme
+# PICO-8 VSCode Theme

+Welcome to the PICO-8 Theme for Visual Studio Code!
+This theme is inspired by the aesthetics of the PICO-8 fantasy console's text editor, aiming to bring the nostalgic and retro feel into your modern coding environment.

 </br>

-This is a Vscode theme inspired by pico-8 text editor.
+Here's a glimpse of how your code will look like with the PICO-8 Theme:

 </br>

 ### Python